Integrating a Product-Led Growth Approach with SEO

 - In-product search queries: These are like little user confessions, telling you exactly what people are looking for inside your product.
 For example, a CRM tool might see searches for "email integration," signaling a keyword opportunity.

 - Feature usage: What features are people actually using?
 If your fancy ai-powered report generator is gathering dust, maybe folks just aren't searching for that.
+You can check this by looking at keyword research tools for related terms or by surveying your users to see if they're aware of or interested in that feature.

 Now that you've got this keyword treasure, what's next?
 Prioritization, of course!
 Don't go chasin' waterfalls—or low-value keywords.